hgrandy94/Day2CalgaryAirlift/README.md

 | 4:30pm - 5:00pm | Wrap-up + Q&A | End of day 2 | N/A |

 *ADB = Azure Databricks

+PLEASE NOTE: I am not the owner/creator of any of the notebooks in this repo.
+Please see below for a list of the source repos containing the notebooks:
+- SparkML (Random Forests, Logistic Regression, Feature Engineering, Config) -> https://github.com/Azure/LearnAI_Azure_ML/tree/master/presenter/notebooks
+- AutomatedML with Databricks (Hands-on lab) -> https://github.com/Azure/LearnAI_Azure_ML/tree/master/presenter/notebooks/day_2
+- AutomatedML Energy Forecast Example -> https://github.com/FrancescaLazzeri/AutomatedMLEnergyForecast